-He also works for dance and opera: he directed Red Waters (2011), opera by Lady & Bird (Keren Ann Zeidel and Barði Jóhannsson) which he recreates in 2022 at the Rennes Opera House, he directed A Florentine Tragedy (2018) by Alexander Zemlinsky at the Abbaye de Royaumont and Le Papillon Noir (2018), an opera composed by Yann Robin and Yannick Haenel and also presented this season at the TNB.
-Alongside Sidi Larbi Cherkaoui, he participated in the creation of Play (2010) with the dancer Shantala Shivalingappa and Session with the choreographer Colin Dunne.
+He also works for dance and opera: he directed Red Waters, opera by Lady & Bird (Keren Ann Zeidel and Barði Jóhannsson), A Florentine Tragedy by Alexander Zemlinsky at the Abbaye de Royaumont and Le Papillon Noir (Black Butterfly), composed by Yann Robin and Yannick Haenel.
+Alongside Sidi Larbi Cherkaoui, he participated in the creation of Play with the dancer Shantala Shivalingappa and Session with the choreographer Colin Dunne.